benchristel/lexica/src/ogtrta-wordlist.md

 - `1SG quick0#M eat0 DIST` "I ate quickly"

-### Adverbial predicate
+### Adverbial particle

-In languages that use the "adverbial predicate" strategy, the only predicate that ever modifies another predicate directly is the one glossed `ADV1`.
-The complement of `ADV1` is typically a nominalized predicate:
+In languages that use the "adverbial particle" strategy, a verb that modifies another optionally has the particle `ADV` placed before it.

-- `1SG DIST eat0 ADV1 quick0#GER` "I ate quickly"
+- `1SG DIST eat0 ADV quick0` "I ate quickly"
-- `bear fierce0 ADV1 very0#GER` "a very fierce bear"
+- `bear fierce0 ADV very0` "a very fierce bear"

-However, the complement of `ADV1` might also be a noun in some cases:
+`ADV` might also precede a noun in some cases:

-- `1SG DIST see1 3SG ADV1 thursday` "I saw it on Thursday"
+- `1SG DIST see1 3SG ADV thursday` "I saw it on Thursday"

-`ADV1` may be realized as another lexeme, e.g. `LOC1`.